A lot or a little?

 What's it about?

 DRAGON QUEST BUILDERS 2 takes place about a century after the events of the original Dragon Quest Builders.
 Players take on the role of a builder -- someone who has a knack for harvesting resources, refining them, and putting them together in novel ways -- in a time when such people are outlawed by a villainous cult that would rather destroy than create.
-After washing up on a desert island alongside a mysterious boy with no memory, the player's character begins a journey that takes him or her to nearby islands to make new friends and help them achieve their goals, from building a sustainable farm to creating an entire village.
+After washing up on a desert island alongside a mysterious boy with no memory, the player's character begins a journey that takes them to nearby islands to make new friends and help them achieve their goals, from building a sustainable farm to creating an entire village.
 These missions are broken into a series of smaller projects that see players exploring their surroundings, harvesting minerals and resources to use in construction, and fighting roaming monsters.
-You'll also solve building puzzles while making new friends and recruiting them to come back to their base and lend a hand.
+You'll also solve building puzzles while making new friends and recruiting them to come back to the base and lend a hand.
 While players are sometimes requested to build specific things based on blueprints, they also have freedom to create whatever they like from scratch with the resources they find.
 This is especially true when playing in the new co-operative mode, where players work together in the same world to defeat monsters, gather resources, and build anything they can think of.
+There's also additional downloadable content to expand the gameplay, with new recipes to create clothing, structures, tools, and more.

 Is it any good?

-But the real draw -- and chief differentiator from other games of this ilk -- remains the goal-oriented story mode, which provides a sense of forward progress and rewards for work done to players who crave such things.
+But the real draw -- and chief differentiator from other games of this ilk -- remains the goal-oriented story mode, which provides a sense of forward progress and rewards for work done.
 It's always easy to figure out what you need to do next to progress the story, and you'll earn plenty of new recipes along the way that will allow you to build more powerful gear and more sophisticated structures.
-Plus, the traditional JRPG story, while simple, is filled with positive themes, including the power of friendship and the potential for villains, in the right environment, to turn over a new leaf and become good, productive members of society.
+The included downloadable content in the Xbox and Windows versions (which are optional in the PS4 and Switch versions) also provide a lot more options when it comes to building and shaping the world as you see fit.
+Plus, the traditional JRPG (Japanese role-playing game) story, while simple, is filled with positive themes, including the power of friendship and the potential for villains, in the right environment, to turn over a new leaf and become good, productive members of society.
 Dragon Quest Builders 2 won't replace or become as popular as Minecraft, but Square Enix's series has carved out its own little place alongside Microsoft's monumental building game by giving players a creative experience with a little more narrative structure and a polished look and feel.

 Talk to your kids about ...

 Families can talk about screen time.
-It's easy for Dragon Quest Builders 2 sessions to stretch on for a long time, but since you can save your progress whenever you like, have you considered setting up a hard stop when you begin playing to help manage your screen time?
+It's easy for Dragon Quest Builders 2 sessions to stretch on for a long time, but since you can save your progress whenever you like, have you considered setting up a hard stop time when you begin playing, to help manage your screen time?

-When people come together they can accomplish a lot more than when they work alone, so what sort of things are only possible when groups of people team up to support a common goal?
+When people come together, they can accomplish a lot more than when they work alone.
+What sort of things are only possible when groups of people team up to support a common goal?

 - Subjects: Language & Reading: reading, reading comprehension